-- Audiologist should include notations in the notes tab if there are details not otherwise addressed by the standard menu item response (i.e. details about future appointments and related information to guide the IHP in next steps for every diagnosed child). - Each diagnosis should identify whether permanent or non-permanet loss is suspected.
+- Audiologist should include notations in the notes tab if there are details not otherwise addressed by the standard menu item response (i.e. details about future appointments and related information to guide the IHP in next steps for every diagnosed child). - Each diagnosis should identify when non-permanent hearing loss is suspected.